andrewshell/blog-asdo-gatsby/content/pages/understanding-activitypub.md

 pagetype: https://schema.org/WebPage
 itemtype: https://schema.org/Article
 ---
-This post is the first of several articles about the technology around ActivityPub.

 ActivityPub is the underlying protocol that powers social networks like Mastodon, PeerTube, and Pixelfed.
 It's intended to define a standard way different applications and networks can communicate.

 I am interested in understanding the protocol to find new exciting uses for these networks.
 What can I build that would leverage the existing communities and user base?